marijnh/Eloquent-JavaScript/10_modules.md

 // → ["Post Office", "Alice's House", "Cabin"]
 ```

-This can be a barrier to composition—if various packages are using
+This can be a barrier to composition—when various packages are using
 different data structures to describe similar things, it is difficult
 to combine them.
 Therefore, if you want to design for composability,
 find out what ((data structure))s other people are using, and when